C$^*$-simple groups: amalgamated free products, HNN extensions, and fundamental groups of 3-manifolds: On groups acting on trees and their boundaries

-\emph{Second step: Proposition \ref{Powersgen} applies to any normal subgroup $N \ne \{1\}$ of $\Gamma$.} The subgroup $N$ has no fixed vertex in $T$.
-Otherwise, since the set $V(T)^N$ is $\Gamma$-invariant, it would coincide with $V(T)$ by $\Gamma$-minimality, and $\Gamma$ could not be faithful on $T$.
+Let $N \ne 1$ be a normal subgroup of $\Gamma$.
+The subgroup $N$ has no fixed vertex in $T$.
+Otherwise, since the set $V(T)^N$ is $\Gamma$-invariant, it would coincide with $V(T)$ by $\Gamma$-minimality, and $\Gamma$ could not be faithful (a fortiori not slender) on $T$.
 The same argument shows that $N$ has no fixed pair of adjacent vertices in $T$ and (because $\Gamma$ is faithful and minimal on $\partial T$) no fixed boundary point in $\partial T$.
 It follows that $N$ contains hyperbolic elements, by Proposition 3.4 of \cite{Tits--70}.

-The union of the axis of the hyperbolic elements in $N$ is a $\Gamma$-invariant subtree, and coincides with $T$ by $\Gamma$-minimality.
-It follows that the action of $N$ on $T$ is minimal, and also strongly hyperbolic (for example by Proposition \ref{transverseh}).
-Proposition \ref{Powersgen} again implies that $N$ is a Powers group.
+Thus the hypothesis of Claim (iii) of Proposition \ref{Powersgeneral} are also satisfied. $\square$